maxonrow/challenge-distancing/README.md

 # ![https://maxonrow.com](https://maxonrow.com/images/maxonrow_gold.png)

-## Geolocation
+## Physical Distancing

 ## Problem Statement

 - Due to COVID-19, New Norm applying to our daily lives.
-Without further burden to Healthcare frontliners and government, how can we make use of Geolocation Analytics to monitor and apply "Social Distancing" efficiently?
+Without further burden to Healthcare frontliners and government, how can we make use of Analytics to monitor and apply "Physical Distancing" efficiently?

-- Singapore and Australia are among the many governments that have already implemented contact tracing apps to stop the widespread of COVID-19.
-However, ethical dilemmas surround the nature of these apps that have resulted in people not using the app.
-How can we create a 'contact tracing' or 'social distancing' solution using blockchain technology that is quickly adopted by over 60% of a country's population in the event of a pandemic?
-Or better yet, that can be utilized worldwide?
+- Governments all over the world are searching for solutions to contain the spread of COVID-19.
+Physical distancing measures such as stay-at-home orders and travel restrictions have been proven to slow the spread in many cases.
+How can we make use of analytics to create smarter solutions to help governments implement social or physical distancing measures?

 ## Example Solution